gdhucoder/Algorithms4/designpattern/pic/README.md

 Hi!
 If you guys are still curious about the detail description of UML.
 Under this directory there are also other pdf files you can look up to.
 So enjoy!
 Happy Learning!

+I am currently study <大话设计模式>, here is my [summary](https://github.com/gdhucoder/DesignPattern).
+You can have a quick overview of all kinds of design patterns implemented in Java.

 References:

 * [One Page UML Cheat Sheet](./umlcheatsheet.jpg)